SciPost/SciPost/README.md

 ```shell
 (scipostenv) $ npm run webpack-live
 ```

+#### Sass and bootstrap
+Styling will mainly be configured using [.scss files](//sass-lang.com/) in the `scipost/static/scipost/scss/preconfig.scss` file, relying on [Bootstrap 4.0.0-beta.6](//v4-alpha.getbootstrap.com/).
+A full list of variables available by default can be found [here](https://github.com/twbs/bootstrap/blob/v4-dev/scss/_variables.scss).
+All modules are configured in the `.bootstraprc` file.
+Most modules are disabled by default.

 ### Collectstatic
 In order to collect static files from all `INSTALLED_APPS`, i.e. the assets managed by Webpack, run: